MrPhysics1/Physics580/README.md

 # Physics580
 This is a repository for Physics 580 final project

-In this repository you will currently find 3 files: Phi_A78_jax, Filon_integration_project_580.py, and the project poster in a pdf.
+In this repository there are a few files that are used to help determine the image potential for the schrodinger equation.
+This project uses the filon method (https://en.wikipedia.org/wiki/Filon_quadrature) to solve for the integral analytically to better get results for fast oscillations.

 # Project Poster